MattKevan/uxlift/_topics/best-practices-for-design-system-naming-conventions.md

 ---
 date: 2019-09-02 11:22:05 +0100
 title: Best practices for design system naming conventions
-intro: A foundational part of your design system is how you choose to name styles and components.
-Giving your components reasonable—dare I say, consistent—names isn’t just about developers.
-It’s for your teammates who will be collaborating with you, and future designers
+intro: 'A foundational part of your design system is how you choose to name styles and components.
+Giving your components reasonable—dare I say, consistent—names isn’t just about developers, it’s for your teammates and future designers. '
 link: https://www.invisionapp.com/inside-design/naming-conventions/
 site: InVision Inside Design
 category: